Skip to content

 The shot list (what to shoot every week)

-Don’t shoot randomly.
+Do not shoot randomly.
 Shoot what moves revenue.

-Roles (so it doesn’t depend on you)
+Roles (so it does not depend on you)

 You only need three roles.
 One person can do all of them in a small shop, but define them anyway.